codurance/site/src/_posts/2018-11-17-the-functional-style-part-7.md

 }
 ```

-I _do_ prefer not to mutate state unnecessarily, but I consider simplicity a higher virtue still, and in some languages this is still the simplest way to tackle the problem.
+I _do_ prefer not to mutate state unnecessarily, but for me simplicity is still a higher virtue, and in some languages this is still the simplest way to tackle the problem.
 All else being equal, I would choose three lines of simple code that mutates state over half a dozen lines of inscrutable functional code that does the same job.

-Some languages give you an easy way out-of-the-box to iterate a sequence in a functional style while also giving you an iteration counter.
+Some languages give you an easy way out-of-the-box to iterate a sequence in a functional style and also provide you with an iteration counter.
 Groovy provides an `eachWithIndex` method that allows this to be done without the administration work:

 ```groovy
 [